Big Buck Hunter: Tournaments

 Starting in 2013, players would no longer be divided by region, and instead they would have to play 5 national tournaments.
 Each tournament was themed to a specific animal for the 2013 and 2014 Qualifiers.
 Their 10 best scores in each tournament would determine where they ended up on the leaderboard.
 The Ladies' Tourney, introduced in 2011, had its own qualifier tournament as well.
 Starting in 2015, the qualifier would start as early as May, with a new tournament unlocking at the start of every month, and the tournaments were changed so that they would use random animals since this was the first year where there were more than 5 animals in Big Buck HD.
 In 2016 and 2017, the tournaments were animal themed once again, with each tournament having 1 or 2 animals in them.
 Australia & Canada also had their own national tournaments to determine who would move on.

 In May 2018, Pro mode was introduced.
 This mode was designed to allow easier World Championship qualification.
 The player's top 5 scores on each Trek of each animal determines where they rank on the Skill leaderboard for the Qualifier Season (on Reloaded machines it is their top 3 scores obtained with the gun and their top 2 scores obtained with the bow).
 If they are not eligible for the Skill leaderboard but have a sufficient cumulative score, they would be on the Wildcard leaderboard.
 If a player is female, their scores would count for both the World Championship and Ladies' Tourney.
 Also, any region can participate in Pro mode, and they are no longer locked into their own leaderboards.
 With Pro mode becoming a core part of the game, the qualifier would start in November, and end in September, with the World Championship happening in October.

 Development

-The game is intended for the adult drinking community, hence it is being marketed more to be used at bars than arcades.

-Big Buck Hunters concept came from George Petro, the Play Mechanix's founder and the former staff of Midway Games, while thinking about what to do next with the company.
+Big Buck Hunters concept came from Play Mechanix founder George Petro.
 After the release of Midway's Invasion: The Abductors in 1999, Petro thought that hunting games were popular in homes but there was also a lack of those in arcades.
-He pitched the idea to the design team, and shortly after started developing the prototype with Incredible Technologies doing the manufacture of the arcade machine.
-Incredible Technologies partnered with Play Mechanix to create the rest of the games until Call of the Wild in 2005.
+He pitched the idea to the design team, and shortly after started developing the prototype, with Incredible Technologies handling the manufacture of the arcade machine.
+Incredible Technologies partnered with Play Mechanix to release the rest of the games until Call of the Wild in 2005.
+In 2006, the Big Buck Hunter series had sold around 7,500 units.